 Yes No Don't know/ Can't judge 1.
-In your opinion, is the statement of mission a clear, succinct, and useful guide to the board, administration, faculty, and others? o o o 2.
+In your opinion, is the statement of mission a clear, succinct, and useful guide to the board, administration, faculty, and others?
+O o o 2.
 Is the college's mission integral to the Federated States of Micronesia's health, well-being and educational and public service agenda?
 0 o o 3.
 Do FSM citizens understand and support the mission of the College?
 4. Do recommendations for new or revised policies, programs, or initiatives reflect an awareness of the College's mission?
-0 O O 5.
-Within the past two to three years, has the board reviewed the 0 O O J. adequacy and appropriateness of the mission statement? o o O 6.
+O O O 5.
+Within the post two to three years, has the heard reviewed the O O O 3.
+Within the past two to three years, has the board reviewed the adequacy and appropriateness of the mission statement? o o o 6.
 Does the College live up to its stated mission? o o O

-SUMMARY In relation to this criterion, the board's or verall performance has b een: o Excellent/Very good o Good o Barely adequate o Poor o Don't know/Can't judge Further comments or suggestions related to this criterion:
+SUMMARY In relation to this criterion, the board's overall performance has been: o Excellent/Very good o Good o Barely adequate o Poor o Don't know/Can't judge Further comments or suggestions related to this criterion: